ASU-CPI/honest-pi/article/01_article.md

 ___
 ## Introduction

-The policy sciences emerged around the middle of the past century, built on the idea that social problems were amenable to scientifically informed, rationally derived, government led solutions (Lasswell, 1951).
-A mark of pride of the modern, rational, professionally goverened state was that objective advice based on evidence, analysis and expertise could usefully inform a decision maker’s thinking, and that “good” policy analysis was a key foundation for “good” policy decisions (Quade, 1976).
+Policy informatics is an emerging discipline built on the idea that complex public policy challenges are best addressed through the leveraging of computation and communication technologies that harness knowledge and facilitate informed deliberation and collective action.
+At the core of the policy informatics movement are several premises, including that the objective of evidence-based analysis should be to better inform deliberation and decision making, and that better-informed decisions are preferred to less-informed decisions.
+Recent research and experience seems to indicate, however, that basic analytical functions are influenced by one's beliefs, that evidence is often selectively used to support one's argument, and that "facts" supporting a contrary position rarely succeed in changing one's beliefs, position or decision.
+If these findings are true, they would seem to undermine the founding principles of policy informatics.
+We review the explanations of the current state of evidence-based deliberation and policy making and propose a recalibration of the objectives for policy informatics that better reflect the political and psychological underpinnings of decision making.The policy sciences emerged around the middle of the past century, built on the idea that social problems were amenable to scientifically informed, rationally derived, government led solutions that could be free of the ambiguities and paradoxes of politics (Lasswell, 1951).
+A mark of pride of the modern, rational, professionally goverened state (Simon, 1976) was that objective advice based on evidence, analysis and expertise could usefully inform a decision maker’s thinking, and that “good” policy analysis was a key foundation for “good” policy decisions (Quade, 1975).
+Like the related fields of political science, public administration, law and economics, the public policy aims of these social sciences share a common mission: to inform policy deliberation using analysis, scientific methods and rational argumentation (Stone, 2012).

 Policy informatics is an emerging discipline that draws upon this rationalist policy sciences traditional and combines it with system sciences (von Bertalanffy, 1968; Weiner, 1948) in an interdisciplinary exploration of how advances in information and communications technologies (ICTs) can strengthen and broaden the policy sciences approach, improving decision support while increasing the range of voices accommodated within the discussion.
 Policy informatics is not a technocratic or purely computational approach to policy analysis (at least not in the way we define it here); the use of ICTs as facilitators of deliberation and collaboration are as much part of the policy informatics approach as are the use of ICT-based techniques such as agent-based modelling, big data analytics and simulation (Johnston and Kim, 2012).
 In this way, policy informatics accommodates the post-positivist turn in policy analysis (Fischer, 1998) while being grounded in Lasswell's vision of the policy sciences as a joining of scientific analysis with democratic studies (deLeon, 1997).